Global Convergence of Stochastic Gradient Hamiltonian Monte Carlo for Non-Convex Stochastic Optimization: Non-Asymptotic Performance Bounds and Momentum-Based Acceleration: Introduction

-We note that if the term with $dB(t)$ involving the Brownian noise is removed in the underdamped SDE \eqref{eq:VL}-\eqref{eq:XL}, this results in a second-order ODE in $X(t)$.
-It is interesting to note that Polyak's heavy ball method that accelerates gradient descent is based on the discretization of this ODE (see e.g. \cite{polyak1987introduction}).
-Similarly, if we were to replace $\sqrt{\eta}$ in \eqref{eq:V-iterate} by $\eta$, the resulting dynamics behaves like the stochastic gradient method with momentum (see e.g. \cite{emilyfox-sghmc}) where the noisy gradients are scaled with the stepsize $\eta$ (see e.g. \cite{sutskever2013importance}).
-There has been a number of works for understanding momentum-based acceleration in first-order convex optimization methods as discretizations of differential equations (see e.g. \cite{scieur2017integration,su2014differential,attouch2016rate,robinson-cont-time-acc-admm,zhang2018direct,krichene2015accelerated,wibisono2016variational}).
-Recent results of \cite{Eberle} shows that the underdamped SDE converges to its stationary distribution faster than the overdamped SDE in the 2-Wasserstein metric under some assumptions where $F_\bz$ can be non-convex.
-Similar acceleration behavior between underdamped and overdamped dynamics was also proven for a version of Hamiltonian Monte Carlo algorithm for sampling strongly log-concave densities (see e.g. \cite{Cheng,Mangoubi-Smith17}) as well as densities whose negative logarithm is strongly convex outside a ball of finite radius (see e.g. \cite{cheng-nonconvex}).
+Recently, \cite{Eberle} show that the underdamped SDE converges to its stationary distribution faster than {that of the best known convergence rate} of overdamped SDE in the 2-Wasserstein metric under some assumptions, where $F_\bz$ can be non-convex.
+Their result is for the continuous-time underdamped dynamics.
 This raises the natural question whether the discretized underdamped dynamics (SGHMC), can lead to better guarantees than the SGLD method for solving stochastic non-convex optimization problems.
 Indeed, experimental results show that SGHMC can outperform SGLD dynamics in many applications (see e.g. \cite{Eberle,carin-2015-langevin-integrators,emilyfox-sghmc}).
-Although asymptotic convergence guarantees for SGHMC exist (see e.g. \cite{emilyfox-sghmc} \cite[Section 3]{mattingly2002ergodicity}, \cite{leimkuhler2015computation}); there is a lack of finite-time explicit performance bounds for solving stochastic non-convex optimization problems with SGHMC in the literature including risk minimization problems.
-Our main contribution is to give finite-time guarantees to find approximate minimizers of both empirical and population risks with explicit constants, bridging a gap between the theory and the practice for the use of SGHMC algorithms in stochastic non-convex optimization as elaborated further in the next section.
+Although asymptotic convergence guarantees for SGHMC exist (see e.g. \cite{emilyfox-sghmc} \cite[Section 3]{mattingly2002ergodicity}, \cite{leimkuhler2015computation}), there is a lack of finite-time explicit performance bounds for solving non-convex stochastic optimization problems with SGHMC in the literature including risk minimization problems.